gpimblott/SpringCamelMXExample/README.md

 * Port 1414 - MQ listener

-All of the default settings are used for this demonstration application
+All of the default settings are used for the demonstration application

 ## Monitoring